ckocyigit/ts3-amongus-muter/README.md

 An example:

-Among Us(Servergroup) with negative talk power
-Among Us(Channel) with 0 talk power
+Among Us(Servergroup) with negative talk power \n Among Us(Channel) with 0 talk power \n

 ### Prerequisites

+- config.json configured
+- Teamspeak3 Servergroup and channel
+- AmongUs Capture working and running

 ### Installation

+Download config and exe and run it after starting among us capture These exe's does not have to be in the same location.